 Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

-ggplot2 — by Thomas Lin Pedersen, a month ago
+ggplot2 — by Thomas Lin Pedersen, 2 days ago

 Create Elegant Data Visualisations Using the Grammar of Graphics